Rising Zambezi River Flows Spark Fresh Hope for Regional Energy Stability

 Written by Staff Reporter on December 30, 2025

-Speaking during the 43rd Ordinary Council of Ministers Meeting of the Zambezi River Authority in Victoria Falls yesterday, Zimbabwe’s Minister of Energy and Power Development, Honourable July Moyo, said recent hydrological data shows river flows are significantly higher than those recorded at the same time last year.
+Addressing delegates during the 43rd Ordinary Council of Ministers Meeting of the Zambezi River Authority in Victoria Falls, Zimbabwe’s Energy and Power Development Minister July Moyo said recent hydrological assessments show river flow levels are considerably higher than those recorded during the same period last year.

-Minister Moyo said readings from Nana’s Farm and the Victoria Falls gauging station point to a promising rainfall season ahead, raising hopes for improved water availability and stronger energy security in both countries.
+Minister Moyo said data collected from Nana’s Farm and the Victoria Falls gauging station points to a potentially favourable rainfall season, raising optimism over improved water availability and stronger electricity generation prospects for both countries.

-He noted that the positive development comes at a critical time, as Zimbabwe and Zambia continue working together to manage shared water resources, particularly Lake Kariba, which plays a key role in regional power generation.
+He said the positive hydrological outlook comes at a crucial time as Zimbabwe and Zambia continue strengthening cooperation in the management of shared water resources, particularly Lake Kariba, which remains central to regional hydroelectric power production.

 Breeze FM